Pmmlabs/OpenPeriscope/README.md

 If you have [NW.js](http://nwjs.io) installed, you can run ` nw . ` in repo directory

+### Broadcasts downloading

+With OpenPeriscope and FFmpeg, you can download live broadcasts and replays.

+For live broadcasts:

+1. Click to "Get stream link"
+1. Right-click to "Live M3U link", then "Copy link"
+1. `ffmpeg -i "your_link_here" -c copy -bsf:a aac_adtstoasc result.mp4` (or open your favourite media player, and paste link to it)

+For replays:

+1. Click to "Get stream link"
+1. Click to "Download replay M3U"
+1. Navigate to your downloads directory, and there `ffmpeg -protocol_whitelist file,https,tls,hls,tcp -i playlist.m3u8 -c copy -bsf:a aac_adtstoasc -c copy result.mp4`

 ### API Documentation

 Docs by @cjhbtn, actualized by me: http://static.pmmlabs.ru/OpenPeriscope